Pre-4th of July dining on Key Biscayne

 Today’s menu

-Main Course: Mongolian Beef / Chicken Quarters / Salmon / Pasta Carbonara
+Main Course: Beef Stroganoff / Chicken Quarters / Salmon / Pasta Pear Gorgonzola

 The Golden-Hog has a complete line of specialty groceries for delivery.